The Future of AR and “The Next Big Thing” Illusion

 Smartphones

-This technology is fundamentally just a small device with a two-dimensional screen that you control by touching it.
+Despite the incredible engineering behind them, smartphones are fundamentally just small devices with a two-dimensional screens that you control by touch.

 Because it’s small and requires no peripherals, it’s incredibly convenient.